Deshastha Brahmin: Festivals

 An important festival for the new brides is Mangala Gaur.
 It is celebrated on any Tuesday of Shravana and involves the worship of lingam, a gathering of womenfolk and narrating limericks or Ukhane using their husbands' first name.
 The women may also play traditional games such as Jhimma, and Fugadi, or more contemporary activities such as Bhendya till the wee hours of the next morning.

 Krishna Janmashtami, the birthday of Krishna on which day Gopalkala, a recipe made with curds, pickle, popped millet (jondhale in Marathi) and chili peppers is the special dish.
 Sharad Purnima also called as Kojagiri Purnima, the full moon night in the month of Ashvin, is celebrated in the honour of Lakshmi or Parvati.
 A milk preparation is the special food of the evening.
 The first born of the family is honoured on this day.

 In Deshastha families Ganeshotsav is more commonly known as Gauri-Ganpati because it also incorporates the Gauri Festival.In some families Gauri is also known as Lakshmi puja.
 It is celebrated for three days; on the first day, Lakshmi's arrival is observed.
 The ladies in the family will bring statues of Lakshmi from the door to the place where they will be worshiped.
 The Kokanstha Brahmins, instead of statues, use special stones as symbols of Gauri.
 The statues are settled at a certain location (very near the Devaghar), adorned with clothes and ornaments.
 On the second day, the family members get together and prepare a meal consisting of puran poli.
 This day is the puja day of Mahalakshmi and the meal is offered to Mahalakshmi and her blessings sought.
 On the third day, Mahalakshmi goes to her husband's home.
 Before the departure, ladies in the family will invite the neighbourhood ladies for exchange of haldi-kumkum.
 It is customary for the whole family to get together during the three days of Mahalakshmi puja.
 Most families consider Mahalakshmi as their daughter who is living with her husband's family all the year; but visits her parents' (maher) during the three days.
-See also Birbhum District Official Website.